alexivkin/SARDELKA/README.md

 * Rename backup.config.sample and backup.schedule.sample to backup.config and backup.schedule respectively
 * Edit both files to configure your backups
 * Create .exclude file for each backup, even if it's empty.
 You can use the included samples for reference

-* Schedule 'backup' to run every day - either plop a symlink into /etc/cron.daily/ or your crontab with crontab -e
-* If you want your backups to be monitored too, schedule backup-monitor to run every day as well
+## Scheduling periodic backups

-Note: if scheduling as root to backup a user folder, you might need to re-launch backup as a user, e.g.
+To schedule `backup` to run every day either plop a symlink into /etc/cron.daily/ or add it to your crontab with crontab -e.
+If scheduling as root to backup a user folder, you might need to re-launch backup as a user, e.g.

+Note that even though cron or anacron will start your script every day, it will not guarantee daily backups for laptops that you carry with you.
+Instead you might want to trigger backups when connected to the right network.
+To do that create a script to launch `backup` as yourself by NetworkManager, e.g. `/etc/NetworkManager/dispatcher.d/55BackupLauncher.sh`

 `sudo -u user -H /home/user/sardelka/backup`

+Then

+`chmod 755 /etc/NetworkManager/dispatcher.d/55BackupLauncher.sh`

+Verify that the proper network is specified in `backup.config` IF, ROUTERIP and ROUTERMAC variables and restart the network manager

+`sudo service network-manager restart`

-## Notes
+## Monitoring backups

+If you want your backups to be monitored, schedule `backup-monitor` to run every day using the same methods outlined above for the `backup` command.

-backup.status shows the status of all past backups.
-For backups to a remote system the remote backup.status is authoritative, when deciding whether a backup needs to run or not.
-In that case the local backup.status is just a convinient copy.
+`backup.status` log shows the status of all past backups.
+For backups to a remote system the remote `backup.status` is authoritative, when deciding whether a new backup is needed or not.
+The local backup.status is just a convinient copy.

 ## Requirements